jpbisciotti/college-fund-calculator/README.md

 - **Financial Modeling**: Applies time-series forecasting and compound growth calculations
 - **Data Visualization**: Uses ggplot2, gridExtra, and other R visualization libraries
 - **Dashboard Interface**: Built with shinydashboard for an organized, tab-based layout
-- **Data Transformation**: Implements dplyr and reshape2 for data manipulation
 - **Interactive Tables**: Uses the DT package for sortable and filterable data tables

 ## Financial Models